Linda George (Assyrian singer): Biography

+Career

-She was discovered by Assyrian singer Sargon Gabriel.
-Sargon featured Linda on his track "Dalaleh".
+Linda George was discovered by Assyrian singer Sargon Gabriel in 1980, where he took her up on the stage with him so she would perform as his assistant singer and gain experience.
+Impressed with her work, Gabriel featured George on his track "Dalaleh" in 1981.
 The track became a popular record in the Assyrian community and helped George land her own album.
 George's first album, Hal Eiman, was released in 1983 and instantly was a success.
 George continued her success into the early 1990s, and became the first Assyrian singer to use contemporary beats with traditional Assyrian singing.

-After dabbling with different beats and contemporary mixes on her three previous albums, George changed the way of Assyrian Music on her seventh Album, "Khamra Tiqa" released in 1993.
-The album, featuring the song "Matlab D'Libba", featured the first rapping in Assyrian music.
-The song, dubbed the "Chapeh Chapeh Song" became successful.
+After dabbling with different beats and contemporary mixes on her three previous albums, George revolutionized the way of Assyrian music on her seventh album, "Khamra Tiqa" released in 1993; the album's lead single "Matlab D'Libba" featured the first rapping in Assyrian music.
+The song, which is also dubbed the "Chapeh Chapeh Song" became successful.
 The album's other standout track however was "Barwar", released after the Gulf War in which the region of Barwari in Northern Iraq was bombed and left in ruin.

 In the mid to late 1990s, George released two albums.
-Her last studio album of the decade was 1995's "Khoot Golpaneh D'Malakha".
-The album contained a little bit of everything that Linda's previous albums featured, such as traditional music, upbeat contemporary beats, ballads and dance hits.
-On April 2001, in the Assyrian New Year, she made her historical tour to Northern Iraq, where she was welcomed by over 20,000 Assyrian fans.
-In 2005, after Saddam Hussein was deposed as the leader of Iraq, Linda released "I am Free", an EP sung in Arabic with four songs.
+Her last studio album of the decade was 1995's "Khoot Golpaneh D'Malakha"; the single in the album with the same name, 'Khoot Golpaneh D'Malakha', is one of her favorite compositions.
+The album contained a little bit of everything that George's previous albums featured, such as traditional music, upbeat contemporary beats, ballads and dance hits.
+Her 1983 ballad "Tara Dorokh" (You Closed The Door) was featured in the episode "Furies" in the third season of Xena: Warrior Princess.

+In April 2001, in the Assyrian New Year, she made her historical tour to Northern Iraq, where she was welcomed by over 20,000 Assyrian fans.
+In 2005, after Saddam Hussein was deposed as the leader of Iraq, George released "I am Free", an EP sung in Arabic with four songs.
 The lead single, "Ana Hurra", was released worldwide as an anthem for the newly liberated Iraq.

-As she toured Australia for the 22nd time in 2010, she was able to finish videotaping one of her hits on this album, "Madeleey", which was filmed in the Royal National Park.
-Linda George currently resides in Chicago.
+As she toured Australia for the 22nd time in 2010, she was able to finish shooting one of her hits on this album, "Madeleey", which was recorded in the Royal National Park.
+Recently, her music has been produced by other Assyrian artists, such as Sargon Youkhana and Johni Esho.